CDCgov/dibbs-query-connector/docs/deployment.md

 12. If you have a self-signed certificate, you can utilize it here.

 13. Next, you’ll be prompted to enter secrets and API keys:

     - The first one is an auth secret key.
     - The next is your authentication endpoint.
     - Next, enter your ERSD API key.
-Our README files [link] have instructions for obtaining these keys – there’s no default key, because each user should use their own.
+[See here](development.md#obtaining-api-and-license-keys) for instructions for obtaining these keys – there’s no default key, because each user should use their own.
     - Finally, enter your UMLS API key.

 14. With these variables set, the following containers will be started:

     - The Query Connector app container
     - Portainer (the solution we provide for users to manage their containers out of the box)
     - Docs (central location for the README file and other documentation you might need)

 15. Navigate to Portainer and then visit the Dashboard.
 Here, you can view containers, images, stack, networks, and volumes.